 Industry Summit 2017

-The theme for this year’s Summit is
+The theme for this year’s Industry Summit was

 Border innovation: strengthening our nation’s economy, security and society.

 The Industry Summit focused on ways we can create opportunities for collaboration, co-design and co-investment in technologies and business processes that will help the Department respond to the changing global trade, traveller and migration environments.

 Those unable to attend the Industry Summit can still view the keynote speeches online via Twitter (@AusBorderForce).